silaspe/maths/docs/rand.md

 Today me and my family triped through Omok in Eluti, then Onagul in Dnilerztiws, then Sudav in Nitshnitil, and finaly Mlu in Enumerj where we stayed for the night.

-I'm now in a hotel in Kerbsfyov in Enumerj.
+I'm now in a hotel in Kerbsfjov in Enumerj.

 I'm seeing my grandparents today.